Snowflake Cortex Agents

 Configure and Use

-Customize the agent's prompt, model, and tools in the Snowflake UI, then open Snowflake Intelligence and select the DataHub Agent.
+Customize the agent's prompt, model, and tools in the Snowflake UI, then open Snowflake CoWork and select the DataHub Agent.

 Updating UDFs